Why Swiss women are back on strike today

 On June 14, 1991, half a million women in Switzerland joined the first women’s strike.
 Now, nearly 30 years later, they’re mobilising again.

 Many people in Switzerland were taken by surprise on that spring day in 1991.
-The idea came from a small group of women watchmakers in the Vaud Jura region.
+The idea came from a small group of women watchmakers in the Vaud and Jura regions.
 Organised by trade unionist Christiane Brunner, it became one of the biggest political demonstrations in Swiss history.

 About 500,000 women throughout the country joined in the women’s strike through various types of actions.
 They called for equal pay for equal work, equality under social insurance law, and for the end of discrimination and sexual harassment.